-- transitional rule on the calculation of an initial opening capital base for an existing uncovered expansion or extension that the service provider elects to cover and rolling it into the opening capital base of the pipeline (recommendations 4 and 18) - Information provision by service providers (recommendations 21 to 26). - Package 2: Amendments to the NGL by the South Australian Parliament on the recommendation of the COAG Energy Council, and amendments to the NGR either by the COAG Energy Council on recommendation of the South Australian Minister or through a rule change request to the AEMC. - Dispute resolution (NGL amendments) (recommendations 27 to 32) - Consequential amendment to create an access negotiation process with clear dispute resolution proceeding triggers (NGR amendment) (recommendation 27) - Consequential amendments on the treatment of expansions and extensions for covered pipelines (NGL and NGR amendments) (recommendations 2 to 3).
+- Updating extension and expansion requirements (recommendation 2) - Describing reference and pipeline services and introducing a reference service setting process (recommendations 5 to 8) - Improvements to the access arrangement process (recommendations 9 to 14) - Clarifying the provisions relating to the calculation of efficient costs (recommendations 15 to 20), which includes a: - transitional rule on the calculation of an initial opening capital base for light regulation pipelines (recommendation 17)22 - transitional rule on the calculation of an initial opening capital base for an existing uncovered expansion or extension that the service provider elects to cover and rolling it into the opening capital base of the pipeline (recommendations 4 and 18) - Information provision by service providers (recommendations 21 to 26). - Package 2: Amendments to the NGL by the South Australian Parliament on the recommendation of the COAG Energy Council, and amendments to the NGR either by the COAG Energy Council on recommendation of the South Australian Minister or through a rule change request to the AEMC. - Dispute resolution (NGL amendments) (recommendations 27 to 32) - Consequential amendment to create an access negotiation process with clear dispute resolution proceeding triggers (NGR amendment) (recommendation 27) - Consequential amendments on the treatment of expansions and extensions for covered pipelines (NGL and NGR amendments) (recommendations 2 to 3).